Social Studies

 Prereq | - |

 This course prepares students for civic engagement, as well as domestic and global citizenry.
 Students will analyze, monitor and discuss governmental issues and policies.
 Economic theory and principles are woven throughout this course with an emphasis on evidence-based decision making and consumer awareness.
 This course is designed to encourage students to believe in the power of their own voice and actions.
 Students will demonstrate respect for the rights of others, engage in debates that are supported with evidence, think critically about information that is presented through the lens of their own personal beliefs and analysis, develop political awareness, economic knowledge and personal skills that will enable them to function as an informed, active and engaged citizens.
 Students will be able to apply theory and concepts to real world problems and be prepared to apply their civic voice to their communities, including local, state and national forums.
-This course will culminate in a Capstone Project that will require students to engage in research, writing and a formal presentation.
+This course will culminate in a capstone project that will require students to engage in research, writing and a formal presentation to potentially earn the NYS Seal of Civic Readiness, which is a formal recognition that a student has attained a high level of proficiency in terms of civic knowledge, civic skills, civic mindset and civic experiences.

 Grade | 12 |